ocular-d/vuepress-demo/docs/actions.md

 ## About

-Here general short info about actions with links
+Here general short info about actions with links.

-## Strategy Wise Words (check in talk what I used there)
+## Strategy Wise Words

 ::: tip

-Be smart and quick
-Check only what changed
+Check only what changed.

 :::

-This is here the whole speach about fast checks, depending on commits, bla
+This is here the whole speech about fast checks, depending on commits, bla.

-Mention here already the structure (see below)
+Mention here already the structure (see below).

 ## Structure

-Here the structure depenning on branches, permissions, pulls and PRs
+Here the structure depending on branches, permissions, pulls and PRs.

 ### Setup

 - Explain setup with link to GH/.github/workslows of this repo.

-FOR ALL ABOVE - ADD SCREENS
+FOR ALL ABOVE - ADD SCREENS.